jfmeadow/ReproducibleDemo/README.md

 #### Install necessary software:

 * R: All statistical analysis is done in R. Install the latest version here: [http://cran.us.r-project.org/](http://cran.us.r-project.org/)
 * RStudio: This is not technically necessary, but RStudio has fully integrated the knitr workflow described here, so it makes life easier.
+Find it free here: [https://www.rstudio.com/](https://www.rstudio.com/)
 * MacQIIME: Only necessary if you desire to also reproduce sequence processing steps.
 If you do not install QIIME or MacQIIME, just skip this step and go straight to RStudio for analysis.
+If you use QIIME through a server, on Linux, or through a virtual box, you will have to edit the `pickTheseOTUs.sh` script to point to your GreenGenes resources.
+Install MacQIIME here: [http://www.wernerlab.org/software/macqiime](http://www.wernerlab.org/software/macqiime)
 * phyloseq: a BioConductor package designed to gracefully bring QIIME data into R. This is not a CRAN package, so you'll need to run two lines of code in your R terminal:

        source("http://bioconductor.org/biocLite.R")